Re-Set exhibition at the Museum Tinguely

 On the concerts during the exhibition see below.

-The interdisciplinary exhibition in the Museum Tinguely will be devoted to the multifaceted subject of creative adaptation in 20th-century music and contemporary art.
-It will present music manuscripts and art works that adopt, recast, paraphrase or even dismantle existing works in their content, structure or conception.
+The interdisciplinary exhibition in the Museum Tinguely was devoted to the multifaceted subject of creative adaptation in 20th-century music and contemporary art.
+It presented music manuscripts and art works that adopt, recast, paraphrase or even dismantle existing works in their content, structure or conception.

-The musical part of the exhibition will display music manuscripts, letters, photographs, sound recordings, films and instruments from the roughly 120 collections preserved at the Paul Sacher Foundation.
-It is divided into four sections: nonauthorial arrangements, authorial arrangements, borrowings from folk music and popular adaptations.
-The variety of items on display and the audio-visual documents available on a tablet will convey a vivid picture of artistic adaptations in music since 1900.
+The musical part of the exhibition displayed music manuscripts, letters, photographs, sound recordings, films and instruments from the roughly 120 collections preserved at the Paul Sacher Foundation.
+It was divided into four sections: nonauthorial arrangements, authorial arrangements, borrowings from folk music and popular adaptations.
+The variety of items on display and the audio-visual documents available on a tablet conveyed a vivid picture of artistic adaptations in music since 1900.

 For centuries music and art history have been, by their very nature, a complex system of quotations and reiterations of extant motifs, together with their creative remodelling and restaging.
 As early as 1936 Walter Benjamin prophesied that sophisticated techniques of reproduction, capable of making any work of art readily available and accessible in dozens of copies, would massively alter our modes of sensory perception and thus the concept of art itself.
 In essence, art has been amenable to copying since time immemorial; but never before has it been so simple to reproduce and rework the incunables of art history, not to mention everyday images and sounds charged with multiple meanings.

-The art-historical prologue of the exhibition directs our attention to Marcel Duchamp’s iconic concept of the readymade, an idea that has undergone an unparalleled wave of reception from the 1960s to the present day.
-It raises the question of how this concept has been absorbed as an artistic strategy and how it serves as a catalyst for new works of art.
-Alongside works by John Baldessari, Hans Haacke, Sherrie Levine and Jean Tinguely, we will show current positions represented by Saâdane Afif, Pierre Bismuth and Bethan Huws.
+The art-historical prologue of the exhibition directed our attention to Marcel Duchamp’s iconic concept of the readymade, an idea that has undergone an unparalleled wave of reception from the 1960s to the present day.
+It raised the question of how this concept has been absorbed as an artistic strategy and how it serves as a catalyst for new works of art.
+Alongside works by John Baldessari, Hans Haacke, Sherrie Levine and Jean Tinguely, we showed current positions represented by Saâdane Afif, Pierre Bismuth and Bethan Huws.

 Concerts during the exhibition at the Museum Tinguely